A coated, longer-lasting form of doxorubicin hydrochloride for the treatment of recurrent ovarian cancer

-Doxirubicin hydrochloride is an anti-cancer drug that works by interfering with cancer cell DNA.
-A newer form of doxorubicin called pegylated liposomal doxorubicin (PLD) has been developed with a coating that allows it to reach higher concentrations in cancer cells and with less adverse effects on the heart.
+Doxorubicin hydrochloride is an anti-cancer drug that works by interfering with cancer cell DNA.
+However, it can have unwanted effects on the heart.
+Coating the drug within a protective shell allows it to reach higher concentrations in cancer cells whilst protecting the heart.
+This coated chemotherapy is called pegylated liposomal doxorubicin (PLD).

 Authors' conclusions: